ejgreene/ccr-sas/README.md

      seed=22571);
 ```

-This usage information is lifted from the macro comments; for a more user-friendly article, see the _Journal of Statistical Software_ article, `E Greene CCR paper.pdf`.
+This usage information is lifted from the macro comments; for a more user-friendly article, see [here](https://github.com/ejgreene/ccr-sas/blob/master/E%20Greene%20CCR%20paper.pdf).

 ```SAS
 /****************************/